hellms/dell-democenter.github.io/Module_2.md

 ```

 ![Alt text](image-5.png)

-From above we can see that user admin is already bypassed. we van Remove the MFA Bypass using:
+From above we can see that user admin is already bypassed.
+We can Remove the MFA Bypass using:

 ```Powershell
 Get-PPDMmfa_bypass_accounts -filter 'selector eq "local" and subject eq "admin"' |  Remove-PPDMmfa_bypass_accounts